pws5068/Portfolio/source/_posts/2012-11-14-hack-o-lantern.markdown

 {% img left /images/posts/pages/hacks/arduino_hacking/lcd_shield_testing.jpg 280 %}

-I wanted to try something a little different for Halloween this year, and I've certainly been looking to get my hands dirty with more arduino hacking projects.
+I wanted to try something a little different for Halloween this year, and I've been looking to get my hands dirty with more arduino hacking projects.

 Of course, I'm not the first person to consider hacking a pumpkin so I took to the internet for some inspiration.